Click HERE

 To a believing Catholic, the funeral is one more celebration of our journey towards God.
 Full of scripture and prayers commending the soul to the Lord, it is a liturgy of hope in the resurrection of the dead and life everlasting, as we proclaim each week in the Creed.

-If there has been a death in your family, please contact Fr.
-Ralph, Pastor, at (503) 845-2337 or the Parish Office (503) 845-2296 to make funeral service arrangements.
-Suppose you plan to have a funeral at St. Mary Catholic Church in Mt Angel.
+If there has been a death in your family, please get in touch with Fr.
+Ralph, Pastor, at (503) 845-2337 or the Parish Office (503) 845-2296 to make funeral service arrangements if you plan to have a funeral at St. Mary Catholic Church in Mt Angel.
 The attached forms will help make arrangements and provide the parish with the necessary information.

 Funeral Planning Information Sheet